• Skip to primary navigation

 The best homemade applesauce

-I have very fond childhood memories of standing next to my grandmother around at her kitchen sink watching her peel apples to make applesauce.
+I have very fond childhood memories of standing next to my grandmother at her kitchen sink watching her peel apples to make applesauce.
 Bushels and bushels of apples … one by one.
-She would entertain me by seeing how long she could make the peel without it breaking.
+She would entertain me by seeing how long she could peel the skin of the apple without it breaking.
 I would cheer every time she was able remove the peel from the entire apple in one long string.
 And then we would compare peels to see which one was the longest.

 The Easiest Applesauce Ever!!